Baranof Warm Springs, Alaska: Transportation

 Baranof Warm Springs is accessible via floatplane with regularly scheduled flights leaving Sitka.
 The trans-island flight is 30 minutes on a clear day and an hour on an overcast one.
-The Alaska Marine Highway does not service Baranof Warm Springs and there is no scheduled ferry/marine passenger services to the community.
+The Alaska Marine Highway does not service Baranof Warm Springs, but Allen Marine takes supplies to the Baranof Wilderness Lodge and brings its guests back to Sitka every Saturday while the Lodge is operating and will allow ride-alongs upon request.
 Baranof Warm Springs itself does not feature any roads, and the boardwalk does not accommodate ATVs.

 Attractions

 The primary attraction is the warm springs.
 There are a total of nine separate hot springs with temperatures from tepid to 120 degrees °F. Only one is developed in a natural state and is located up against the white water of the Baranof River.
 The community built a public bathhouse at the waterfront to provide an option for visitors not wanting to bathe communally and/or make the 1/4 mile hike up the trail to the natural springs.

 Small tour boats come in frequently during the summer.
 Fishermen, and employees of the Hidden Falls Hatchery visit as well.
 On the northern end of Baranof Lake, there is also a Forest Service cabin that is quite popular.
 The cabin can only be reached by boat or float plane.
 The terrain is too steep to hike.

 Baranof Warm Springs is home to the Coastal Research and Education Center, a research base and educational facility operated seasonally by the Alaska Whale Foundation.